TarikSeyceri/StarCraft-1-Custom-Maps.scx/README.md

 # StarCraft 1 Custom Maps
-Custom Maps for StarCraft 1 made by me since 2001
+Custom Maps for StarCraft 1 game made by me since 2001

 You are free to use (play with, and edit) any Map you like